 Collaborators & Supporters

-NPCC created these awards in 2006 and manages the program in collaboration with The New York Community Trust and Philanthropy New York.
-WNYC sponsors the program, which is also supported by The Clark Foundation, the Ford Foundation, RSM US LLP, and Columbia Business School Executive Education's Programs in Social Enterprise.
+NPCC created these awards in 2006 and manages the program in collaboration with The New York Community Trust and The Clark Foundation.
+WNYC is the media partner of the program, which is also supported by the Ford Foundation, JPMorgan Chase, RSM US LLP, and Columbia Business School Executive Education Programs in Social Enterprise.

 Since 1924, The New York Community Trust has been the home of charitable New Yorkers who share a passion for the City and its suburbs—and who are committed to improving them.
 The Trust supports an array of effective nonprofits that help make the City a vital and secure place to live, learn, work and play, while building permanent resources for the future.
 The New York Community Trust ended 2015 with assets of nearly $2.5 billion in more than 2,000 charitable funds, and made grants totaling $165 million.
 The Trust welcomes new donors.